-We granted service-based RSU awards and performance-based cash awards and PSUs to each of the Named Executive Officers during 2023, with a target mix of 60% PSUs and 40% RSUs.
+We granted service-based RSU and PSU awards to each of the Named Executive Officers during 2024, with a target mix of 60% PSUs and 40% RSUs.
+The performance targets for the PSUs are based on a three-year relative TSR and absolute TSR and CROCE.
+The TSR PSUs account for 60% of the PSUs, while the CROCE PSUs account for 40% of the PSUs.